 "AI will certainly be used.
 We will develop this to detect patterns in clinical records and make recommendations which will form the personalisation of care.
 Our new PHR [Personal Health Record platform] will be part of this."

 Stephen Docherty, South London and Maudsley NHS Foundation Trust's CIO

 "Social networks are a great way to keep on top of all the latest news, information and trends in the technology industry.
 We use social networks to share our latest thinking or share news on topics of interest to our business such as AI, VR, IoT and cloud computing."

-"We have encompassed their knowledge and experience and used numerous references and visits to other organisation to challenge current ways of working and culture.
-Specific examples include; running an executive digital innovation day at Deloitte Digital Studio to educate on future trends such as AI, Robotics, IOT, and agree strategic areas for adoption and investment."
+"We have encompassed their knowledge and experience and used numerous references and visits to other organisations to challenge current ways of working and culture.
+Specific examples include running an executive digital innovation day at Deloitte Digital Studio to educate on future trends such as AI, Robotics, IOT, and agree on strategic areas for adoption and investment."

 "We are investigating how to use advances in AI and off-the-shelf products like Amazon Echo and SightPlus to enable young people who are carers for elderly or disabled family members to have the time to attend our online programmes."